-I is for INSTRUCTION MANUALS: Ask the seller to leave them for any white goods or other equipment that’s staying.
+I is for INSTRUCTION MANUALS: Ask the seller or landlord to leave them for any white goods or other equipment that’s staying.
 A Krypton Factor challenge is the last thing you’ll need when you’re tired.

 J is for JUNE AND JULY: Moving during hot summer months is hard work.
 Suncream up and pack a cool-box full of water and cold drinks to transfer to the fridge.

 K is for KETTLE: Plug it in as soon as you arrive.
 As well as teas and coffees, hot water is all you need for welcome snacks such as packet noodles, porridge and soup.

 L is for LIGHT BULBS: Don’t wait until it starts to get dark before you realise your new home is without working light bulbs.
 Pack some spares and remember where you put them.